Ad-Ok/tg-offliner/README.md

 - Export Telegram posts as individual HTML files.
 - Combine all exported posts into a single PDF file.
+- Generate an index file with links to all posts.
 - Support for grouped messages and media attachments.
 - Flexible command-line options for controlling the export process.